InfinityVM/infinityVM-foundry-template/README.md

 More production readiness type things:

+- [ ] design a system for streaming state out.
+We may want a secondary node just for state viewing requests (potentially also verifying)
 - [ ] verifying deposits
 - [ ] verifying txns signed by accounts that have deposit

+Future CLOB enhancements:

+- [ ] needs test coverage
+- [ ] underflow/overflow for arithmetic
+- [ ] leverage
+- [ ] generalize across pairs - might be big change

 - [ ] if the general structure of this server and fraud proofing makes sense, we can make it into an sdk that primarily has zkvm STF, execution engine, and batcher.